Skip to content

 This benchmark is called the carbon dioxide equivalent or CDE.

-Some greenhouse gases stay in the atmosphere longer than others, so time is also included in the equation.
+Some greenhouse gases stay in the atmosphere longer, so time is also included in the equation.
 Over 100 years, the GWP of methane (CH4) is 25 times that of CO2, so it’s written as 25CO2-e.
 The GWP of nitrous oxide (N2O) over the same time period is 298 so it’s written as 298CO2-e in New Zealand.
 Terms such as CO2eq, CO2e, or eCO2 are also used.

 Globally, a huge variety of business, industries and people produce CO2, CH4, N2O, and other greenhouse gases.
-It’s not feasible to use instruments to measure the exact amounts of these gases emitted in every situation or from every person all around the world, so internationally agree upon standards are used to make estimates.
+It’s not feasible to use instruments to measure the exact amounts of these gases emitted in every situation around the world, so internationally agree upon standards are used to make estimates.
 These standards were developed using actual measurements taken in similar circumstances.
 They’re set out in the IPCC Fourth Assessment Report (AR4), the release date of which was 2007, and this is what New Zealand uses in this guide.
 Table 1 below is a working page for the Agricultural and Forestry sector.

 Each country works out the types and amounts of greenhouse gases it emits; this is their greenhouse gas inventory (Fig. 1).
 Knowing this enables them to identify where these gases are coming from and therefore what sectors need to reduce their emissions.
 Unfortunately, this is based on the notion that every molecule of CO2 in the atmosphere has a simple linear effect.
 However, this is not the case: